-Periodontal Disease: Periodontal disease can affect and permanently damage the jaw bone that supports the teeth.
+Periodontal disease can affect and permanently damage the jawbone that supports the teeth.
 Affected areas progressively worsen until the teeth become unstable.

-Tooth Extraction: Studies have shown that patients who have experienced a tooth extraction subsequently lose 40-60% of the bone surrounding the extraction site during the following three years.
-Loss of bone results in what is called a “bone defect”.
+Studies have shown that patients who have experienced tooth extraction subsequently lose 40% to 60% of the bone surrounding the extraction site during the following three years.
+Loss of bone results in what is called a “bone defect.”

-Injuries and Infections: Dental injuries and other physical injuries resulting from a blow to the jaw can cause the bone to recede.
-Infections can also cause the jaw bone to recede in a similar way.
+Dental injuries and other physical injuries resulting from a blow to the jaw can cause the bone to recede.
+Infections can also cause the jawbone to recede in a similar way.

-Bone augmentation or bone graft is a term that describes a variety of procedures used to “build” bone so that dental implants can be placed.
+Bone augmentation, or bone graft, is a term that describes a variety of procedures used to “build” bone so that dental implants can be placed.
 These procedures typically involve grafting (adding) bone or bonelike materials to the jaw.
-The graft can be your own bone or be processed bone (off the shelf) obtained from a cadaver.
+The graft can be your own bone or processed bone (off the shelf) obtained from a cadaver.
 After grafting, you have to wait several months for the grafted material to fuse with the existing bone.

 A sinus lift is a surgery that adds bone to your upper jaw in the area of your molars and premolars.
 The bone is added between your jaw and the maxillary sinuses, which are on either side of your nose.
 To make room for the bone, the sinus membrane has to be moved upward, or “lifted.”

-A sinus lift is done when there is not enough bone height in the upper jaw, or the sinuses are too close to the jaw, for dental implants to be placed.
+A sinus lift is done when there is not enough bone height in the upper jaw or when the sinuses are too close to the jaw for dental implants to be placed.
 There are several reasons for this:

 - Bone may have been lost because of periodontal (gum) disease.